 17. In Love With Spring: My Novel Online

 “I think we’re all set.”
-Simon closed the trunk of the 1982 Camaro his grandfather had given him upon graduation.
-But then he leaned against it and waited, wanting to give Jules as much time as she needed.
+Simon closed the trunk of the 1982 Camaro Grandfather had given him for graduation.
+But then he leaned against it and waited, willing to give Jules as much time as she needed.

 “Already reading and writing,” Mom recalled.
 “We couldn’t figure out how she knew about college.
 Dad said maybe from watching Love Story.”

 “That sappy movie,” Jules frowned, replaying in her head Dad’s call last week: “I’m so sorry, Jules, that I won’t be there to see you off!
 But I have an interview coming up, a real good one, and I have to get ready.”
 She’d heard the sincere disappointment in his voice, and grudgingly agreed to call as soon as she could.

 “I, on the other hand, have been dreading this,” Simon announced.

 Grandfather admired Simon’s suddenly-tall frame and sighed.
 “I envy you both.
 My college days were—”

 “The best days of my life,” Simon nailed the mournful tone Grandfather always used to describe his youth.

 “Fresh kid,” Grandfather chided affectionately.

 “No more rock band jamming in your living room.
 You’re going to miss it, I bet.
 Next time you put on a Beethoven record you’ll think, It’s okay but you can’t dance to it.”